 Your Cloud Bill

-The AWS bill is a large data file that lists every charge you accrued.
-Each charge is a line item, a single line of the bill, which specifies the time period that the charge originated from as well as the service, resource and consumption type that precipitated that charge.
-The time period is generally one hour (it cannot be less than an hour in the AWS billing, for services that charge for granularities less than an hour, AWS will consolidate those charges for the entry onto your bill) except for some things like Taxes, Reserved Instances, etc.
+The AWS bill is a large data file that lists every charge you have accrued.
+Each charge is a line item, a single line of the bill, which specifies the time period that the charge originated from, as well as the service, resource, and consumption type that precipitated that charge.
+The time period is generally one hour.
+It cannot be less than an hour in the AWS billing.
+For services that charge for granularities less than an hour, AWS will consolidate those charges for the entry onto your bill, except for some things like taxes, Reserved Instances, and so on.

-So an example of a line item might be: you were charged for EC2 network costs, on February 25th from 9:00-10:00 UTC against the EC2 machine with ARN xyz, for a cost of $5.00.
+An example of a line item might be: you were charged for EC2 network costs on February 25 from 9:00-10:00 UTC, against the EC2 machine with ARN xyz, for a cost of $5.00.

 The CloudZero Explorer

 The CloudZero Explorer is a visualization of your bill.
-While at first glance it may seem similar to the AWS Cost Explorer, our aim is to augment the AWS tools by giving you more context that is relevant to your business via dimensions, accessible from an interface that is simple and intuitive to use and focuses on helping you understand how your cloud costs changed over time and crucially, what is driving those costs.
+While at first glance it may seem similar to the AWS Cost Explorer, the aim is to augment the AWS tools by giving you more context that is relevant to your business using dimensions, available from an interface that is simple and intuitive to use and focuses on helping you understand how your cloud costs changed over time and what is driving those costs.

 Cost Graph